harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/ecs-container-http-status-code.md

 - ECS container metadata is enabled (disabled by default).
 To enable it, refer to this [docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-metadata.html).
 If your task is running from before, you may need to restart it to get the metadata directory.
 - ECS cluster running with the desired tasks and containers and familiarity with ECS service update and deployment concepts.
 - Access to the ECS cluster instances with the necessary permissions to update the start and stop timeouts for containers.
 Refer to [systems manager docs](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-launch-managed-instance.html).
-- Backup and recovery mechanisms in place to handle potential failures during the testing process.
+- Backup and recovery mechanisms to handle potential failures during the testing process.
 - You and the ECS cluster instances have a role with the required AWS access to perform the SSM and ECS operations.
 - Kubernetes secret with AWS Access Key ID and Secret Access Key credentials in the `CHAOS_NAMESPACE`.
 Below is the sample secret file: